 Deciphering Your Cat’s Non-Verbal Body Language

 Cats communicate with humans in two ways: verbally and non-verbally.
 Verbal communication is often easy to understand because it comes in the form of purring, meowing, and growling.
 Non-verbal communication, however, is trickier because it comes in the form of body language – something humans have to carefully observe to understand.
-To be able to better read your kitten’s mind, pay attention to its tail, eyes, body, and ears.
+According to ZooAwesome, cats have a lot of strange behaviors that can be better deciphered by an understanding of their wild social natures.
+But to be able to better read your kitten’s mind better, pay attention to its tail, eyes, body, and ears.

 One of the easiest ways to read a kitten’s mood is by looking at its tail.
 A tail that is lifted high vertically is an indication of a happy, friendly, confident, and comfortable feline.
 A tail that points low, on the other hand, may mean that your cat is feeling anxious or fearful.
 Meanwhile, a tail that extends flat may be a sign of a relaxed cat.